52 Best Freelance Writing Job Boards (Updated for 2023)

 Overview:

 UpWork is a freelance marketplace, as well as a huge job board with beginner-friendly writing gigs.
-All you need to do is to set up an account, create an excellent profile, and you’re ready to apply.
+All you need to do is set up an account, and create an excellent profile, and you’re ready to apply.
 There are some issues with UpWork, however.
 The first one is that the average pay rates are rather low when compared to other places around the web.
 Secondly, the competition for the best freelance writing jobs is fierce because of the number of users on the platform.
 That’s why, except for being a great writer, you also need to know how to market yourself.
 But if you’re taking the first steps as a freelancer, it’s a good place to start and grab a few items for your portfolio.

 11. LinkedIn Jobs